ajsmit/Basic_stats/docs/09-correlations.md

 ## Pearson correlation

 When the values we are comparing are continuous, we may use a Pearson test.
 This is the default and so requires little work on our end.
-The resulting statistic from this test is known as the correlation coefficient.
+The resulting statistic from this test is known as the correlation coefficent.

 ```r